• Vision Award

 The António Champalimaud Vision Award is supported by the ‘Vision 2020 - The Right to Sight’ global initiative for blindness prevention, launched in collaboration with the World Health Organisation and the International Agency for the Prevention of Blindness (IAPB).

-The Award is attributed every year, recognising research contributions in the field of vision and contributions to the relief of vision problems, primarily in developing countries.
-Productive laboratories/organisations, including collaborative efforts involving groups from more than one institution or domain, can apply for the Award.
+The Award is presented once a year, alternating between major advances in research related to vision and/or the restoration of sight (in even years) and contributions to the fight against blindness and visual impairment, primarily in developing regions (in odd years).
+Productive laboratories/organisations, including collaborative efforts involving groups from more than one institution or domain, can be nominated or apply for the Award.

 Application